 How to assess ARIA hidden warnings for potential problems

-If this was your website, you would need to look at these two lines of code and determine if the elements should, indeed, be hidden from users of assistive technology.
-For each item, ask yourself these questions:
+If this were your website, you would need to look at each of these warnings and determine if the elements should be hidden from assistive technology users.
+You may need to use your browser’s “inspect element” feature to view the surrounding code.

 - Is this item purely decorative?